 Where to find it: Grosvenor casinos in the United Kingdom

-Most people associate the game of roulette with its spinning wheel and tiny white ball.
+Most people associate roulette with a spinning wheel and a tiny white ball.
 Well, guess what?
 There is no ball or wheel in Roulette-18.
-Yes, you read that correctly.
-This is a unique variation of the game where the outcome is determined by the toss of a 20-sided die.
-The die contains numbers 1 through 18 plus 0 and 00.
+That’s right.
+In this unique variation, the outcome is determined by the toss of a 20-sided die containing numbers 1 through 18 plus 0 and 00.

-If the toss results in 00, the die gets rolled again, with bets neither winning nor losing.
+If the die shows 00, it is rolled again and wagers neither win nor lose.
 The game supports standard roulette wagers such as straight up, split, street, corner, double street, odd/even, red/black, and low/high bets.
-Instead of losing their entire wagers when the die shows zero, Roulette-18 players recover half of their original stakes on even-money propositions.
+Instead of losing their entire stakes when the die shows zero, Roulette-18 players recover half of their original wagers on even-money propositions.

-However, there is a reduction in the payouts for some bets to make up for the fewer number of possible outcomes.
-It makes sense the probabilities of the bets are different than those in standard roulette.
+However, there is a reduction in payouts for some bets to compensate for the smaller range of possible outcomes, so the probabilities differ from those in standard roulette.

-Roulette-18 is available at some Grosvenor casinos in the United Kingdom.
-The house edge for even-money bets on color, range, and parity is lower than that in single-zero roulette at 2.63%.
+Roulette-18 is available at select Grosvenor casinos in the United Kingdom.
+The house edge for even-money bets on color, range, and parity is lower than that in single-zero roulette, at just 2.63%.
 The casino holds an advantage of 5.26% for all of the other available bets.

 Spicing Up the Action with Unique Online Variations